 Entry-level versions of the Ariya are fitted with a single electric motor to drive the front wheels, producing a modest 215bhp, and 300Nm of torque available at an instant.
 It might weigh over two tonnes, but 0-62mph in even the least potent version takes just 7.5 seconds, which is plenty of performance for a family SUV.
 Meanwhile, the top speed stands at 100mph.

 Upgrading to the 87kWh battery also gets you a stronger 239bhp electric motor for the front wheels, so you never feel the weight of that heavier battery as 0-62mph is dispatched within 7.6 seconds.
 The ease at which you can get the FWD Ariyas up to speed makes the car feel relaxing while on the move, as very little motor whine comes through when cruising.

 You can get your Ariya with a dual-motor e-4ORCE powertrain that produces 302bhp for a rapid 5.7-second 0-62mph time and 124mph top speed.
 The Ariya e-4ORCE is certainly swift, with the addition of all-wheel drive helping to put the power down in slippery conditions, however it can’t quite match the pace of a dual-motor Tesla Model Y which also gets dual motors for all-wheel drive.
-There is a 389bhp Performance edition Ariya still to come that’ll do 0-62mph in close to five seconds flat.
-However, we’ve yet to experience either AWD versions for ourselves just yet.
+There is a 389bhp Performance edition Ariya still to come though that’ll do 0-62mph in close to five seconds flat.

 Refinement in the Ariya is very good indeed.
 The suspension is a little on the firm side, but the setup is compliant and manages to handle bumps smoothly, so the ride in the big Nissan is comfortable overall.
 Even with the heavier 87kWh battery on board the Ariya feels composed, but particularly sharp imperfections at higher speeds can get through into the cabin and jiggle occupants around.